eclipse-tractusx/vas-country-risk-backend/readme.md

 at root level some folders containing the Helm Charts configurations.

 Once inside the "main" folder, there are two folders.
-One for the Java files, and a resources folder, which contains the database changelogs and fake data which populates the liquidbase and also the profiles configurations yml's.
+One for the Java files, and a resources folder, which contains the database changelogs and fake data which populates the liquibase and also the profiles configurations yml's.

 Inside the java folder, there is the source code for the project, which is divided in multiple folders to facilitate the development and follows the mainly used project structure in most Spring Boot projects.